 - Plants and Animals of the Pacific Northwest: An illustrated Guide to the Natural History of Western Washington, Oregon, and B.C.
 Eugene Kozloff.
 Good info on our native fauna and flora.

-Know of another great book all of us should know about?
+Know of another great books or websites all of us should know about?
 Let us know!